Nondualism: Chinese

 Chinese Buddhism was influenced by the philosophical strains of Indian Buddhist nondualism such as the Madhymaka doctrines of emptiness and the two truths as well as Yogacara and tathagata-garbha.
 For example, Chinese Madhyamaka philosophers like Jizang, discussed the nonduality of the two truths.
 Chinese Yogacara also upheld the Indian Yogacara views on nondualism.
 One influential text in Chinese Buddhism which synthesizes Tathagata-garbha and Yogacara views is the Awakening of Faith in the Mahayana, which may be a Chinese composition.

 In Chinese Buddhism, the polarity of absolute and relative realities is also expressed as "essence-function".
 This was a result of an ontological interpretation of the two truths as well as influences from native Taoist and Confucian metaphysics.
 In this theory, the absolute is essence, the relative is function.
 They can't be seen as separate realities, but interpenetrate each other.
 This interpretation of the two truths as two ontological realities would go on to influence later forms of East Asian metaphysics.

-As Chinese Buddhism continued to develop in new innovative directions, it gave rise to new traditions like Huayen, Tiantai and Chan (Zen), which also upheld their own unique teachings on non-duality.
+As Chinese Buddhism continued to develop in new innovative directions, it gave rise to new traditions like Tiantai and Chan (Zen), which also upheld their own unique teachings on non-duality.

 The Tiantai school for example, taught a threefold truth, instead of the classic "two truths" of Indian Madhyamaka.
 Its "third truth" was seen as the nondual union of the two truths which transcends both.
 Tiantai metaphysics is an immanent holism, which sees every phenomenon, moment or event as conditioned and manifested by the whole of reality.
 Every instant of experience is a reflection of every other, and hence, suffering and nirvana, good and bad, Buddhahood and evildoing, are all "inherently entailed" within each other.
 Each moment of consciousness is simply the Absolute itself, infinitely immanent and self reflecting.

-Another influential Chinese tradition, the Huayan school (Flower Garland) flourished in China during the Tang period.
-It is based on the Flower Garland Sutra (S. Avataṃsaka Sūtra, C. Huayan Jing).
-Huayan doctrines such as the Fourfold Dharmadhatu and the doctrine of the mutual containment and interpenetration of all phenomena (dharmas) or "perfect interfusion" (yuanrong, 圓融) are classic nondual doctrines.
+Two doctrines of the Huayan school (Flower Garland), which flourished in China during the Tang period, are considered nondual by some scholars.
+King writes that the Fourfold Dharmadhatu and the doctrine of the mutual containment and interpenetration of all phenomena (dharmas) or "perfect interfusion" (yuanrong, 圓融) are classic nondual doctrines.
 This can be described as the idea that all phenomena "are representations of the wisdom of Buddha without exception" and that "they exist in a state of mutual dependence, interfusion and balance without any contradiction or conflict."
 According to this theory, any phenomenon exists only as part of the total nexus of reality, its existence depends on the total network of all other things, which are all equally connected to each other and contained in each other.
-The Huayan patriarchs used various metaphors to express this view, such as Indra's net.
+Another Huayan metaphor used to express this view, called Indra's net, is also considered nondual by some.